amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## What Is an OAuth 2.0 Integration?

-An OAuth 2.0 integration (or integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
+An OAuth 2.0 integration (referred to as integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
 With OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations.
 This allows the users to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.

 ## Benefits of OAuth 2.0 Integrations

 The advantages of authentication using OAuth 2.0 over traditional API keys are as follows:
 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
-- **No more copying and pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials
+- **No more copying and pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
 - **No more API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically replaced in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.